matthieu-hackwitharts/Win32_Offensive_Cheatsheet/README.md

 		DWORD AddressOfNameOrdinals; // Pointer array contains address of ordinal number of functions (index in AddressOfFunctions) } IMAGE_EXPORT_DIRECTORY, *PIMAGE_EXPORT_DIRECTORY;
 ```
+ Please note that the EAT is defined in a DLL, not in a "real" PE (a PE will use the EAT of a loaded dll to resolve pointers to functions it want to use).

 ### Resolve function address